farmergreg/vim-lastplace/README.md

 one.
 ## Advantages
 Advantages over the snippets that can be found around the net include:
-* Commit messages start at the top instead of the position of the last edit.
-This is important because many version control systems re-use the same file for editing of commit messages.
 * Maximizes Avaiable Context
     - Center the cursor vertically after restoring last edit position.
     - Keep as much of the file on screen as possible when last edit position is at the end of the file.
+* Commit messages start at the top instead of the position of the last edit.
+This is important because many version control systems re-use the same file for editing of commit messages.
-* Opens of folds if needed.
+* Opens of folds if the last edit position is inside a fold.

 ## Configuration
 You can configure what file types to ignore by setting